User Experience

 User experience focuses on the complete journey.
 It includes the interface, but also the structure behind it: the steps users take, the information they need, the clarity of the content, the system response, and the outcome they are trying to achieve.

 UI helps users interact with the product.
-UX determines whether the full experience works for the user.
+UX determines whether the full experience actually works for the user.

 Why User Experience Matters